 (i) Individual Joint Supervision (Co-tutelle) – Single Award

-Proposals involving the joint supervision of an individual student, where the student will receive a single award on completion (either from Queen’s or a partner institution), may be considered and agreed at School/Faculty level in accordance with internal Faculty governance procedures.
+Proposals involving the joint supervision of an individual student enrolled on a Queen's PhD Programme, where the student will receive a single award on completion, may be considered and agreed at School/Faculty level in accordance with internal Faculty governance procedures.

 Requests should be considered by the relevant School Postgraduate Research Committee, in the first instance, and assurances secured that appropriate arrangements for support, supervision and training are put in place.
 The proposed joint (external) supervisor should also be assessed against normal University requirements for that position and consultation undertaken with the Faculty Finance Officer to agree fee arrangements.
 Consultation with other Professional Support Services should be undertaken as appropriate, for example, to ensure ongoing registration (Student Services and Systems) and visa monitoring (International Student Support Office).

-Requests should be endorsed at Faculty level allowing an agreed University template for co-tutelle arrangements to be signed by the Faculty Pro-Vice-Chancellor.
-Where the partner provides a template for signature, this should be reviewed by the Contracts Office or the Head of Legal Administration and any amendments agreed in advance.
+Requests should be endorsed at Faculty level allowing an agreed University template for co-tutelle for co-tutelle arrangements to be signed by the Faculty Pro-Vice-Chancellor.
+Where the partner provides a template for signature, this should be reviewed by the Contracts Office or the Head of Legal Services and Employee Relations and any amendments agreed in advance.

 Faculty must inform the Secretary of the CPG when the co-tutelle has been approved, so that procedures for Recognised Supervisor status can then be implemented in relation to the proposed joint supervisor.
 Approval will be reported to the next available meeting of the CPG and upwards to the Research and Postgraduate Committee (RPC).